Rambo (2008 film): Critical response

 In his review for The New York Times, A.O.
 Scott wrote, "Mr. Stallone is smart enough—or maybe dumb enough, though I tend to think not—to present the mythic dimensions of the character without apology or irony.
 His face looks like a misshapen chunk of granite, and his acting is only slightly more expressive, but the man gets the job done.
 Welcome back."
-Michael H. Price of Fort Worth Business Press wrote, "Stallone invests the role with a realistic acceptance of the aging process, and with traces reminiscent of Humphrey Bogart in 1951's The African Queen and Clint Eastwood in 1992's Unforgiven — to say nothing of the influences that the original First Blood had absorbed from Marlon Brando in 1953's The Wild One and Tom Laughlin in 1971's Billy Jack."
+Michael H. Price of Fort Worth Business Press wrote, "Stallone invests the role with a realistic acceptance of the aging process, and with traces reminiscent of Humphrey Bogart in 1951's The African Queen and Clint Eastwood in 1992's Unforgiven—to say nothing of the influences that the original First Blood had absorbed from Marlon Brando in 1953's The Wild One and Tom Laughlin in 1971's Billy Jack."

-When asked what his take on the film was, First Blood writer David Morrell said:I'm happy to report that overall I'm pleased.
+When asked what his take on the film was, First Blood author David Morrell said:I'm happy to report that overall I'm pleased.
 The level of violence might not be for everyone, but it has a serious intent.
 This is the first time that the tone of my novel First Blood has been used in any of the movies.
-It's spot-on in terms of how I imagined the character — angry, burned-out, and filled with self-disgust because Rambo hates what he is and yet knows it's the only thing he does well. ...
+It's spot-on in terms of how I imagined the character—angry, burned-out, and filled with self-disgust because Rambo hates what he is and yet knows it's the only thing he does well. ...
 I think some elements could have been done better, [but] I think this film deserves a solid three stars.

 In an interview with The Hollywood Reporter, Stallone singled out the movie as one of his best films:

-One film I’m truly proud of — it’s the best action film I’ve ever done because it’s the most truthful — is Rambo IV, dealing with Burma, where they’ve had a civil war for 67 years.
-But I got excoriated because the movie’s so violent.
+One film I'm truly proud of—it's the best action film I've ever done because it's the most truthful—is Rambo IV, dealing with Burma, where they've had a civil war for 67 years.
+But I got excoriated because the movie's so violent.
 And it is violent.
-It’s horrifying.
-It’s children being burnt alive.
-That’s what makes civil war worse than anything: It’s your neighbor, all of a sudden, killing you.
+It's horrifying.
+It's children being burnt alive.
+That's what makes civil war worse than anything: It's your neighbor, all of a sudden, killing you.
 I was really happy with that film, and I never thought it would ever reach the theater.
-I thought, “They’re never going to show this.
+I thought, "They're never going to show this."